-To receive FTA Section 5310 funding, an area must develop and maintain a locally developed coordinated transportation plan, as mandated by MAP-21.
-Local projects must be consistent with the AMATS Coordinated Public Transit - Human Services Transportation Plan (Coordinated Plan).
-The current Coordinated Plan was approved by the AMATS Policy Committee on May 15, 2014 (Resolution 2014-06).
+To receive FTA Section 5310 funding, an area must develop and maintain a locally developed coordinated transportation plan, as mandated by federal guidance.
+Local projects must be consistent with the AMATS Coordinated Public Transit - Human Services Transportation Plan (Coordinated Plan), as well as the region's Transit Asset Management (TAM) planning activities.
+The current Coordinated Plan was approved by the AMATS Policy Committee on May 10, 2018 (Resolution 2018-11).